Ruggiero Capodivento

-Brigadier general Ruggiero Capodivento (born 24 July 1963) is a member of the Italian Carabinieri, 20th and 26th Commander of the Multinational Specialized Unit, and Commander of the international military mission "MIADIT 16", in Djibouti.
+Brigadier general Ruggiero Capodivento (born 24 July 1963) is a member of the Italian Carabinieri, 20th and 26th commander of the Multinational Specialized Unit, and former commander of the international military mission "MIADIT 16", in Djibouti.
 He is currently serving as deputy commander of the Carabinieri Legion "Toscana".

 Military career

 Ruggiero Capodivento, with the rank of colonel.

 Ruggiero Capodivento, during his second tour as MSU commander.

 He joined the Carabinieri in 1983 with the rank of carabiniere ausiliario.
-He attended the Military Academy of Modena between 1984 al 1986, acquiring the rank of sub-lieutenant.
-Then, he completed the military studies at the Carabinieri Officers' School of Rome.
+He attended the Military Academy of Modena between 1984 and 1986, acquiring the rank of sub-lieutenant.
+Then, he completed his military studies at the Carabinieri Officers' School of Rome.

-In 1988 he was promoted lieutenant and was chosen as commander of a platoon of cadets at the Carabinieri Marshal School of Florence.
+In 1988 he was promoted to lieutenant and was chosen as commander of a platoon of cadets at the Carabinieri Marshal School of Florence.
 From 1990 to 1991 he led the Criminal Investigation Team of the Carabinieri Company of Mestre (VE, Italy).

-At the end of 1991 he is promoted to the rank of captain and he is appointed to the command of the Carabinieri Company of Reggio Emilia.
+At the end of 1991 he was promoted to the rank of captain and was appointed to the command of the Carabinieri Company of Reggio Emilia.

-In 1997 he moved to the Carabinieri Company of Pozzuoli (NA, Italy), as the commander of the unit.
+In 1997, he moved to the Carabinieri Company of Pozzuoli (NA, Italy), as the commander of the unit.

-In the next years he is promoted to rank of major and led a section at the Carabinieri Officers' School of Rome.
+In the next years he was promoted to rank of major and led a section at the Carabinieri Officers' School of Rome.

-From 2004 to 2009 he is detached as a staff officer at General Defence Headquarters in Rome.
-In 2004 he is deployed in Sarajevo for the NATO mission SFOR (Bosnia Herzegovina).
-In 2005, he is promoted to the rank of lieutenant colonel.
+From 2004 to 2009, he was detached as a staff officer at General Defence Headquarters in Rome.
+In 2004, he was deployed in Sarajevo for the NATO mission SFOR (Bosnia and Herzegovina).
+In 2005, he was promoted to the rank of lieutenant colonel.

-In 2009 he is promoted to colonel and the same year is assigned to the Carabinieri Training Schools’ Command in Rome as departmental chief.
+In 2009, he was promoted to colonel and was assigned to the Carabinieri Training Schools’ Command in Rome as departmental chief.

-From 2012 to 2013 he was detached to Kochi (India) as the Carabinieri officer for the international controversy of the Enrica Lexie case.
+From 2012 to 2013 he was detached to the city of Kochi, India as the Carabinieri officer for the Enrica Lexie case.

-In 2013 he commanded the Carabinieri district of Treviso and in 2016 he is nominated Chief of Staff of the Carabinieri Legion "Toscana".
+In 2013, he commanded the Carabinieri district of Treviso and in 2016, was nominated chief of staff of the Carabinieri Legion "Toscana".